pattonsgirl/CEG2410/Assignments/WebHosting/task2.md

 - How the root document directory is defined
 - Steps to add your web content to defined root document directory
 - At least three ways to tell that your server is serving content via apache
+- Screenshot of browser connecting to server over configured port with the site & public IP in the URL bar

 ## Submission